Frequently Asked Questions

 - Provide support for students returning from a Medical Leave of Absence

 Complete the Student Care Coordination Intake Form.
 Upon completion, you will be directed to schedule a 30-minute in-person, zoom, or telephone appointment with a Student Care Coordinator.

 You may also call 615-343-WELL (9355) or drop by Rand Hall, Suite 305 Monday-Friday 8:00am-5:00pm.

-The services of the Office of Student Care Coordination fall under the Family Educational Rights and Privacy Act (FERPA).
+The services of Student Care Coordination fall under the Family Educational Rights and Privacy Act (FERPA).
 This means the content of meetings with a Student Care Coordinator will be kept private to the extent possible; however, information may be shared on a need-to-know basis with appropriate personnel within Vanderbilt University in order to coordinate and provide you with the best care.
 If it is necessary to share information with off-campus providers or others, you will be asked to sign a written release.

 If you would like to speak with a confidential resource, tStudent Care Coordination can guide you to appropriate campus resources.

 The Student Care Network is a holistic network of services and resources pertaining to health and wellness available to all Vanderbilt University students.
-Primary offices include the Office of Student Care Coordination, the University Counseling Center, the Student Health Center, and the Center for Student Wellbeing.
+Primary offices include Student Care Coordination, the University Counseling Center, the Student Health Center, and the Center for Student Wellbeing.
 Students also have access to a wide range of additional on-campus and community resources through the Student Care Network – from the Vanderbilt Recreation and Wellness Center to the Project Safe Center to a variety of community providers.
-To facilitate finding resources, students may refer to the Student Care Network website, or contact the Office of Student Care Coordination.
+To facilitate finding resources, students may refer to the Student Care Network website, or contact the Student Care Coordination.